viamrobotics/docs/docs/note.md

 This shortcode places the caption (i.e., the “title”) above the table.
 The **title** is set in 12pt italic with a green underline.

-Figure styles any Attribution text as body text.
+Figure styles the Attribution text as body text.

 ## Demo of including another file

 {{< readfile "/static/include/sample.md" >}}